-TRANSPORT for LONDON and LBHF are planning put CYCLING SUPERHIGHWAY 9 along the line of King Street and Hammersmith Road.
-It is planned to extend towards Hounslow.
+TRANSPORT for LONDON has now finished its consultation on CYCLING SUPERHIGHWAY 9 along the line of King Street and Hammersmith Road.
+It extends towards Hounslow.
 In the LBHF section it is planned to be a 3m wide 2-way segregated cycle track.
-The part which crosses the Broadway is part of a BETTER JUNCTIONS REVIEW.

 What is below is largely historic now.
-Lower down is our response to the first consultation.
-We are waiting for the new consultation.
+It is our response to the first consultation.

 FULLER RESPONSE TO HAMMERSMITH GYRATORY CONSULTATION FROM HFCYCLISTS – LOCAL GROUP OF LCC IN HAMMERSMITH AND FULHAM – FROM JOHN GRIFFITHS – ACTING CHAIR.